haldean/ubik-mirror/test/prog/recursion-hard.rst

 zero, it's going to call f2 with zero. f2 then, in turn, calls f1 with zero, which returns zero.
 So this function always returns zero::

+    # comment for proper code formatting with RST :/

             ! ? {
                 . eq a1 0 => 0
                 .         => f2 0